box/developer.box.com/content/guides/authentication/oauth2/with-sdk.md

 ## Using SDKs and OAuth 2.0

-To learn more about OAuth 2.0 authentication for each SDK's head over to:
+To learn more about OAuth 2.0 authentication for each SDK head over to:

 - [.Net][.Net]